 Low Growth is the new normal

-In 2014, Christine Lagarde, the chief of the international monetary fund at the time, coined the term the “new mediocre.”
-This term indicates secular stagnation and low interest rates, euphemisms for negligible inflation and high unemployment.
+In 2014, Christine Lagarde, the chief of the International Monetary Fundcut at the time, coined the term the “new mediocre.”
+This term indicates secular stagnation and low interest rates, euphemisms for negligible inflation, and high unemployment.

 Secular stagnation is the condition characterized by persistent negligible growth, where secular is Latin for ‘a lifetime.’
-To counter these difficult times, central banks cuts interest rates to stimulate the economy.
+To counter these difficult times, central banks cut interest rates to stimulate the economy.
 This cheapens the cost of doing business by encouraging borrowing and investing.
-Cutting interest rates also derives down Treasury yields, making risk-free bonds look unattractive when compared to risky assets.
+Cutting interest rates also drives down Treasury yields, making risk-free bonds look unattractive when compared to risky assets.

 Central banks and unchartered territories